lamanno-epfl/tomographer/README.md

 git pull
 ```

-## Use
+## Use (Please refer to http://tomographer.info/ for a detailed tutorial)

 The package requires 3 input files and 2 output directories.
-Please also refer to http://tomographer.info/ for a detailed tutorial.

 ### Inputs